ScottLogic/blog/_posts/2014-10-20-ie-run-js-wrong-context.md

 title: How IE confuses JavaScript context when running in multiple windows
 date: 2014-10-20 00:00:00 Z
 categories:
-- lpage
 - Tech
 tags:
 - IE
 - popup windows
 - JavaScript
 author: lpage
 summary: This is a blog post about IE and how it handles windows running code which interacts with each other.
 I've created a test case that shows IE combine together two stacks so that code runs in a context which, when looking at the source code, seems impossible.
 image: ''
 layout: default_post
 oldlink: http://www.scottlogic.com/blog/2014/10/20/ie-run-js-wrong-context.html